 #1: Data Sources Remain Fragmented and Siloed

 The first challenge businesses face is figuring out how to bridge the gaps between different internal and external data sources.
-As one expert for Gigabit magazine stated, it’s important to avoid creating “data islands” or “disconnected repositories of data with inconsistent structures.”
+As one expert for Gigabit magazine stated, it’s important to avoid creating “” or “disconnected repositories of data with inconsistent structures.”

 If you’re trying to make a piecemeal approach to data sourcing, it’s only going to keep getting slower and more convoluted over time.
 Luckily, modern business intelligence (BI) systems are capable of connecting all types of sources into your data warehouse — databases, point-of-sale systems, social media, customer platforms, marketing metrics, websites and the list goes on and on.

 Another form of fragmentation arises when data is siloed, and thus isolated from the teams and employees trying to use it.
 Silos prevent users from getting the information they need to drive decision-making.
 It’s the difference between being able to query data directly and having to work through an intermediary by submitting a request for information.